daxadal/event-manager/tasklist.md

 1. Each event should have its own page to display all details and a subscribe functionality (as described in point #11) below the event details.

 Technical Requirements
-1. Implement the REST API for this application using Node.js, Express and an ORM of your choice.
-1. Implement proper security as you see fit for the application’s authentication.
 1. Use a middleware for the custom usability rules.
-1. Use SOLID principle, linting and a convention for your code.
-1. Add tests where / how you see fit.
-1. Protect the application against Denial of Service attacks.
-1. Send the reminders notifications using sockets.
 1. Comment your code where you see is fit and include a README file with your submission.
 1. Creating a bare UI to test the backend is not required but a nice to have.
 1. Containerize your application if you think it is necessary..